 Length: 126 minutes / 2.1 hours

 Being able to control someone’s mind is like having an incredible tool at your disposal.
 Are you weak?
 Get a strong man to help.
 Are you unpopular?
 Get a popular person to make you one of them.
 Are you insignificant?
-Get someone with power to do your bidding.
+Get someone with the power to do your bidding.
 The basis of mind control comes down to one thing: manipulation.
-Obviously there is a goal in mind, but how can you get others to accomplish that goal for you?
+Obviously, there is a goal in mind, but how can you get others to accomplish that goal for you?
 Especially when your goal requires more sinister acts, how can you get others to take the blame?
 The real challenge is finding the opportunity to control someone’s mind.
-And what better opportunity is there, than severe mental and emotional trauma?
+What better opportunity is there than severe mental and emotional trauma?

 Length: 148 minutes / 2.47 hours

 For centuries, people have been trying to figure out how their minds think.
 A lot of money and effort has gone into studying the mind and what influences it.
 Psychiatrists have written prolific amounts of papers on hypotheses and conjectures behind the meanings of certain thoughts or ideas.
 And yet, the area with the most variance from person to person would be their dreams.
 While dreams may be simple concoctions of our basest desires, they also reveal to us our mind’s true thoughts.
 The foundation of Inception (2010) deals with that smallest unit inside our minds: the thought.
 The idea.
 How best to control someone’s mind but to have them think they arrived at the conclusion themselves?